Benu Gopal Bangur

 Benu Gopal Bangur (born 1931) is an Indian billionaire businessman, and the chairman of Shree Cement.

 Early life

-Bangur was born in a 1931 in a Marwari business family.
-Bangur was educated at Calcutta University.
+Bangur was born in 1931 in a Marwari Hindu family.
+He was educated at Calcutta University.

 Career

 His grandfather, Mungee Ram Bangur, a Calcutta stockbroker, and his brother Ram Coowar Bangur, started the Bangur business empire in the late 19th century.
 In 1991, the business was split into five groups, between Balbhadra Das Bangur, Niwas Bangur, Kumar Bangur and Benu Gopal Bangur (all grandsons of Mungee Ram) and Laxmi Niwas Bangur (grandson of Ram Coowar).

-According to Forbes, Bangur has a net worth of $6.0 billion, as of October 2019.
-In 2020, he ranked 14th in Forbes' Indian billionaire list with a net worth of $7.3 billion.
+According to Forbes, Bangur has a net worth of $6.6 billion, as of August 2024.

 Personal life

 Bangur is widowed with two children and lives in Kolkata.
 His son, Hari Mohan Bangur, has been running Shree Cement since 1990.